waterswv/refactor-MERN-lab/docs/Sprint4.md

 Looking good.

+If we check our /api/comments endpoint now, we'll notice we don't see any comments.
+This is because the DB is empty!

+Use Postman to POST a few comments to our api endpoint at `http://localhost:3001/api/comments`.

 Now, we have to render our URL prop in `index.js` and set a poll interval to check for updates:

 ```js